sedelmeyer/predicting-crime/pages/model-trees.md

 [The Decision Tree notebook can be found here.](https://github.com/sedelmeyer/predicting-crime/blob/master/notebooks/031_MODEL_decision_trees.ipynb)

-After exploring the baseline model we explored a Decision Tree Classifier model.
+After exploring the baseline model we examined several Decision Tree Classifier models.
 The Decision Tree model with tuning does a fair job with the data and reaches a max accuracy of approximately 0.35 with nine classes of crime.

 # Decision Tree Model